Mao Zedong: Assessment in Western world

-Others, such as Philip Short in Mao: A Life, reject comparisons by saying that whereas the deaths caused by Nazi Germany and Soviet Russia were largely systematic and deliberate, the overwhelming majority of the deaths under Mao were unintended consequences of famine.
+Philip Short argued that a bit more than half of the millions of deaths under Mao were unintended consequences of famine.
 Short stated that landlord class were not exterminated as a people due to Mao's belief in redemption through thought reform, and compared Mao with 19th-century Chinese reformers who challenged China's traditional beliefs in the era of China's clashes with Western colonial powers.
 Short writes that "Mao's tragedy and his grandeur were that he remained to the end in thrall to his own revolutionary dreams. ...
-He freed China from the straitjacket of its Confucian past, but the bright Red future he promised turned out to be a sterile purgatory.
-In their 2013 biography, Mao: The Real Story, Alexander V. Pantsov and Steven I. Levine assert that Mao was both "a successful creator and ultimately an evil destroyer" but also argue that he was a complicated figure who should not be lionised as a saint or reduced to a demon, as he "indeed tried his best to bring about prosperity and gain international respect for his country."
+He freed China from the straitjacket of its Confucian past, but the bright Red future he promised turned out to be a sterile purgatory."